Arnab Goswami arrest does not set India down a slippery slope – it’s been sliding down one for years

 The problem with this argument is is that it lacks an understanding of the chronology of how politics has developed in India over the past few years.

-Goswami’s arrest – even if politically motivated – is not plumb a new depth.
+Goswami’s arrest – even if politically motivated – is not plumbing a new depth.
 Partisan action against journalists is a regular part of Indian politics and much precedes November 4, 2020.
 In fact, many instances of partisan action have been prompted by the ruling BJP – even as they protested Goswami’s arrest on Wednesday.

 Currently, for example, Siddique Kappan, a reporter from Kerala, is in prison in BJP-ruled Uttar Pradesh.
 He was arrested on October 6 while on his way to cover the gangrape and murder of a teenage Dalit girl and charged with India’s draconion Unlawful Activities (Prevention) Act as well as sedition.